 Today, the bibliography on L'Engle's web site lists 62 works spanning the period from 1944 through 2005, plus a 63rd, published posthumously in 2008.
 Sadly, Madeleine L'Engle died in September 2007.

 "I cannot possibly tell you how I came to write A Wrinkle in Time," her New York Times obituary quotes her as having said.
 "It was simply a book I had to write.
 I had no choice."

 Whether you're published or not, if you're writing, you are a writer.

-Need some help believing that?
-Listen to the guided meditation, "You Are A Writer," from The Voice of the Muse Companion: Guided Meditations for Writers.
+Need some help believing that? watch the video meditation, "You Are A Writer."
+The audio was drawn from The Voice of the Muse Companion: Guided Meditations for Writers.